-It’s the time of year when kids make wish lists of all that they want for Christmas.
+Every fall, kids make wish lists of all that they want for Christmas.
 When our kids were young, I feared Toys-R-Us.
-I was terrified they’d see something really huge we couldn’t afford and set their hearts on it.
+I was terrified they’d set their hearts on something huge we couldn’t afford.
 One year there was a giant toy pony that kids could actually ride.
 I think it cost $400.
 Ridiculous.

 That’s how kids think.
 I want the pony.
 I want to fly.

 Somewhere along the way, we make our lists more reasonable.
 More practical.
 We stick to the budget.
 That’s good in some respects, but there’s an aspect of how kids ask that we aren’t meant to lose.

 What are children like?

 They are weak, needy, and unashamed.
 Boldly they bring their needs and make them known.
 They’re trusting.
 They don’t analyze whether or not the ask is too much or out of line-they’re just honest with desire.
 Faith that their parents will take care of them drives their asks.

 In the gospels, I see Jesus inviting this kind of boldness in our relationship with God.
 He’s always asking people to come closer, calling out their desire, “What do you want me to do for you?”
 Jesus honors faith, even when it’s just a desperate grab at his cloak.
 He makes space for children, calling us to be like them.
 We too are invited to come and ask.